 Professor Yolanda Plumley

 My research focuses primarily on the musical and literary culture of late medieval France.
 I have published extensively on the songs and lyric poetry of Guillaume de Machaut, the leading poet and composer of fourteenth-century France, the works of his immediate predecessors and younger contemporaries, and the books that transmit this repertory.
-I am especially interested in the artistic and political context from which these works derived; my research interests extend to court culture in the late Middle Ages in general, but in particular how it is reflected in the arts in France and elsewhere, and on the transmission of French cultural products across Europe.
-Recent projects include a study of citational practice in fourteenth-century music and lyric poetry (funded by the AHRC) and an international collaboration to create a new edition of the complete literary and musical works of Machaut, with associated online resources and sound recordings (part funded by the Leverhulme Trust).
-Publications from these projects include a monograph, The Art of Grafted Song: Citation and Allusion in the Age of Machaut (Oxford University Press, 2013), and two co-edited volumes of essays entitled Citation, Intertextuality and Memory in the Middle Ages and Renaissance (Liverpool University Press, 2011 and 2013).
-I am currently recipient of a Leverhulme Trust Major Fellowship (2015-2018) for an interdisciplinary project entitled Music in the Time of Jehan de Berry.
-From 2018, I am a senior research collaborator on a new project entitled Performing Music and Poetry in Medieval Iberia led by Dr Anna Alberni (funded by the European Research Council).
+I am especially interested in the artistic and political context from which these works derived, and in court culture in the late Middle Ages in general, especially how it is reflected in the arts in France and elsewhere.
+My recent research projects have included a study of citational practice in fourteenth-century French music and lyric poetry (funded by the AHRC); and an international collaboration to create a new edition of the complete literary and musical works of Machaut, with associated online resources and sound recordings (part funded by the Leverhulme Trust).
+Publications from these various projects have included a monograph, The Art of Grafted Song: Citation and Allusion in the Age of Machaut (Oxford University Press, 2013), and two co-edited volumes of essays entitled Citation, Intertextuality and Memory in the Middle Ages and Renaissance (Liverpool University Press, 2011 and 2013); several volumes of a new edition of the poetry and music of Machaut; and a variety of essays and book chapters.
+From 2015-18, I was recipient of a Leverhulme Trust Major Fellowship for an interdisciplinary project entitled Music in the Time of Jehan de Berry, and in 2019-20 I held a fellowship at the Netherlands Institute of Advanced Study for a project on the circulation of music and musicians in France, Aragon and the Lowlands ca.1400.
+From 2018-23, I am senior research collaborator on a new project entitled Performing Music and Poetry in Medieval Iberia led by Professor Anna Alberni (funded by the European Research Council).
+In 2020-21, I am visiting professor at the Universities of Rome, La Sapienza, and Florence, and at the Ecole Pratique des Hautes Etudes in Paris, developing a new interdisciplinary project with new international collaborators.